Shuman, Mrs. Luella Shuman

 Surviving are his wife, the former Dora Calvert, and the following children; Mrs. William V. Bennett, Eugene C. and Clara M. Carpenter, all of Barnesville; Mrs. Paul Miller, Philadelphia, Pa.; Mrs. Dorothy Jobe, Columbus; Pvt.
 Melvin, Fort Still, Okla., and Staff Sgt.
 Marvin of somewhere in Italy.
 Seven brothers and sisters also survive.

-The remains will be brought to the Campbell Funeral Home at
+The remains will be brought to the Campbell Funeral Home

-Evangelist James Gallagher officiating.
+James Gallagher officiating.
 Burial will be in

 Spirit of Democracy,